College Scorecard: Redesigning a Government Tool for Student Success

-Role: Product Design, User Researcher
+Role: Product Designer & UX Researcher

 Team: Cross-functional team including designers, developers, and federal stakeholders

-Client: Department of Education
+Client: U.S. Department of Education

-Timeline: September 2024 - January 2025; other projects ongoing
+Timeline: September 2024 - Ongoing

-Research & Discovery
+User Research & Discovery

 We began with 24 user interview sessions and a review of analytics and support tickets.
 Common usability issues surfaced: